open-component-model/ocm-spec/doc/appendix/B/ociArtefact.md

 Depending on the repository appropriate docker legacy types might be used.

-The artefact content is provided in the [Artefact Set Format](../common/formatspec.md#artefact-set-archive-format).
+The artifact content is provided in the [Artifact Set Format](../common/formatspec.md#artifact-set-archive-format).
 The tag is provided as annotation.

 ### Description

-This method implements the access of an OCI artefact stored in an OCI registry.
+This method implements the access of an OCI artifact stored in an OCI registry.

 ### Specification Versions